A career in anaesthesia

 Each year about 45 trainees are employed in major secondary and tertiary hospitals in New Zealand.
-Completion of specialist training and examinations enables vocational registration as a specialist anaesthetist.
+Completion of specialist training and exams enables vocational registration as a specialist anaesthetist.

 Anaesthetists are supported in the operating theatre by anaesthetic technicians, nurses and perfusionists (trained health professionals who operate heart-lung machines during surgeries that require heart-lung bypass).

-All anaesthetists who work in public hospitals are employed by District Health Boards.
-Employment at private hospitals is undertaken after an individual anaesthetist has been granted a ‘right to practise’ at the institution and employment is typically on a casual basis and under an independent employment contract (not as a salaried employee).
+Anaesthetists who work in public hospitals are all employed by District Health Boards.
+Employment at private hospitals is undertaken after an anaesthetist is granted a ‘right to practise’ at the institution, and employment is typically on a casual basis and under an independent employment contract (not as a salaried employee).
 GPs or rural hospital doctors with additional training in anaesthesia may also work under the supervision of a qualified specialist anaesthetist.

 Salaries for full-time qualified specialists vary between $115,000 and $190,000 depending on seniority and frequency of on-call or emergency cover, as well as other factors (2009).
 Salaries for anaesthetists in training vary between $87,500 and $116,000, depending on the same factors (2009).
 Anaesthetists working in private practice may earn more than an equivalent public hospital practice.

-In all operating rooms, or other areas where an anaesthetic is given, the NZSA strongly supports the presence of a trained anaesthesia assistant, whether an anaesthetic technician or registered nurse assistant to the anaesthetist.
+In operating rooms, or other areas where an anaesthetic is given, the NZSA strongly supports the presence of a trained anaesthesia assistant, whether an anaesthetic technician or registered nurse assistant to the anaesthetist.

 Anaesthetic technicians work in the operating room with the anaesthetist and help to prepare and maintain equipment for an anaesthetic and to assist the anaesthetist to provide safe anaesthesia.

 An anaesthetic technician does a two to three year (depending on an individual’s entry qualifications) hospital-based training course with distance learning which provides the academic component of this diploma or graduate certificate course.
-To become an anaesthetic technician you need to complete the Diploma in Applied Science (Anaesthetic Technology).
-This three year extramural course is available through the Auckland University of Technology.
+Anaesthetic technicians need to complete the Diploma in Applied Science (Anaesthetic Technology).
+This three-year extramural course is available through the Auckland University of Technology.